Trade Republic vs DEGIRO

 • Fully automated savings plans on ETFs, stocks, and crypto.

-• Set an amount (from €1), pick weekly / bi-weekly / monthly.
+• Set an amount (from €1), choose weekly, bi-weekly, or monthly cadence.

 • Executes automatically at zero commission.